buddhist-uni/buddhist-uni.github.io/_content/monographs/virtually-amish_ems-lindsay.md

 pages: 180
 ---

-How fiercely independent Christian communities in America are slowly being forced to adopt modern technology and the strategies they are inventing to resist that technology's destabilizing effects.
+How fiercely independent Christian communities in America are slowly being forced to adopt modern technology and the strategies they are inventing to resist its destabilizing effects.